 Structure: The spacecraft mechanical chassis was designed at JPL in conformance with the NanoRacks 6U deployer ICD.
 Instead of the four “rails” on each corner used by the traditional P-POD design, the NanoRacks specification relies on two “tabs” that run along the long edges of the spacecraft and engage with C-shaped channels in the dispenser.
 For ASTERIA, these two tabs were on either edge of a bottom plate to which nearly all of the internal components mounted (shown in Figure 2).
-By mounting components to the bottom plate, we were able to maintain accessibility to the individual subsystems and their electrical connections during spacecraft build-up.
+By mounting components to the bottom plate, accessibility to the individual subsystems and their electrical connections during spacecraft build-up was maintained.
 This mounting scheme also had the advantage of allowing the components to sink heat into the spacecraft.

 Spacecraft Thermal Design: To achieve the payload temperature control objective, ASTERIA required two separate but non-independent thermal designs: a design for focal plane temperature stability (described above) and the system-level thermal design.
 At the system level, the important inputs were the power dissipation in each operational mode and the environment.
 The maximum orbit-average power dissipation was 24 W, corresponding to Safe Mode operation in full sunlight.
 The internal dissipations and external loads (e.g. solar flux, Earth albedo) were inputs to a Thermal Desktop model that was used to evaluate surface treatments and other design decisions that maintain components at safe temperatures over the range of possible operational and environmental conditions.